vincentfusco/tt06_555/README.md

 ![Simulation Results](./docs/tb_tt_um_vaf_555_timer_astable_results.png)

+## Comparator

-This comparator could also potentially be used as a piece of stand-alone IP.
-Below are some Monte-Carlo results where I measured the offset and hysteresis at TYP.
+The comparator could also be used as a piece of stand-alone IP.
+Below are some Monte-Carlo results where I measured the offset and hysteresis at TT around a 0.6V threshold:

 ![Comparator simulations](./docs/comp_p_simulations.PNG)